Mickey Mouse universe: Morty and Ferdie Fieldmouse

 Mortimer "Morty" and Ferdinand "Ferdie" Fieldmouse are Mickey Mouse's twin nephews.
 They first appeared in Floyd Gottfredson's Mickey Mouse Sunday page storyline titled "Mickey's Nephews" (1932).
 Since then they have appeared in many comic strips and comic book stories starring Mickey Mouse and Pluto.
 Morty and Ferdy were first shown as wearing shirts, but no pants or underpants.
 Pants were later added to their wardrobe.

 Ferdie disappeared from the Mickey Mouse comic strip in 1943 because Gottfredson thought the nephews were too much alike.
 He had plans to bring Ferdie back later as a bespectacled, intellectual, bookworm mouse with an Eton hat and coat with the explanation that he had been away at school.
 However, Gottfredson never got around to bringing Ferdie back and Morty remained in the strip alone.
 Morty was occasionally depicted with his best friend named Alvin and a sweetheart named Millie.
 Both were anthropomorphic dogs.
 Ferdie never vanished from comic book stories, however.
 In recent years, some of Morty and Ferdie's comic book appearances have portrayed them as (very talented) football players on the team Riverside Rovers.
 Their mother is depicted as a supportive "Soccer Mom."
 Morty & Ferdie are also occasionally pitted against their antagonists Melody, Minnie Mouse's niece and Pete's twin hellion nephews, Pierino & Pieretto.
 Morty should not be confused with Mickey Mouse's originally proposed name "Mortimer Mouse," or Mickey's ofttimes rival of the same name Mortimer Mouse, or Minnie's wealthy rancher Uncle Mortimer.
 Morty is a playable character on the PlayStation 2 game Disney Golf.

 In pre-World War II children's books produced by Disney, the nephews were usually called Morty and Monty.
 Earlier books contain three or more nephews with various names, including Maisie and Marmaduke.

 In animation, Mickey's nephews first appear in the 1933 Mickey Mouse film Giantland, although the film shows Mickey with as many as 14 nephews at the same time.
 The following year the nephews appear again in Gulliver Mickey.
 The following film, Mickey's Steam Roller, is the first to show Mickey with only two nephews, who can be presumed to be Morty and Ferdie, although they are unnamed in the film itself.
 This was two years after the twins debuted in the comic strip.
 Morty and Ferdie also make a cameo towards the end of 1938's Boat Builders and appear again in 1983's Mickey's Christmas Carol in speaking roles, albeit at different ages as one of the twins took on the role of Tiny Tim.
-In 1999 they make a cameo in the two-part Mickey Mouse Works segment "Around the World in Eighty Days", which was used again in Disney's House of Mouse.
+In 1999 they make a cameo in the two-part Mickey Mouse Works segment "Around the World in Eighty Days", which was used again in House of Mouse.
 They also appear in the Mickey Mouse episode "The Scariest Story Ever: A Mickey Mouse Halloween Spooktacular!"